Advertisement

 Will the RBA turn the interest-rate screws again?
 Tuesday meeting will tell

-The Reserve Bank has left rates on pause in February
+The Reserve Bank is tipped to keep rates on ice in November.

-The Reserve Bank has left rates on pause in February Photo: AAP
+The Reserve Bank is tipped to keep rates on ice in November.
+Photo: AAP

 Mortgage holders will be feeling uneasy ahead of another close interest rate call that could see their monthly repayments blow out even further.